Radioiodine Treatment For Hyperthyroid Cats

-Hyperthyroidism is the most common hormonal disease of cats resulting from secretion of excess thyroid hormone (T4).
+Hyperthyroidism is the most common hormonal disease of cats resulting from the secretion of excess thyroid hormone (T4).
 Thyroid hormone (T4) is responsible for regulating the metabolic rate of all cells in the body, which results in an overstimulation of nearly all organ systems.
 This overstimulation puts significant and ultimately fatal stresses on the body.

 How does hyperthyroidism affect my cat?